 EDU 3520 / 4 credits

-The study of written communication as an interactive process that requires the integration of the individual reader, text, and context factors.
+The study of written communication as an interactive process which requires the integration of the individual reader, text, and context factors.
 The course will focus on using reading to teach subject matter in middle and secondary schools.
+Environmental education, including the conservation of natural resources, is included in this course.
 Note: The course is required for all subject matter certification candidates including art, music, and physical education.
 Field experience required.

 Prerequisite: Admission to the Teacher Education Program